-Poland delivered a good performance Activity levels in Ukraine have in FY23, with the cropping area largely in line with FY22.
+Poland delivered a good performance in FY23, with the cropping area largely in line with FY22.
+Activity levels in Ukraine have continued to reduce significant result of the war.
+In recent year

 The performance was characterised by a continued focus on working capital optimisation, with a reduction in net working capital delivered year-on-year.
 Across Poland, the harvest is progressing as planned with good yields reported across most regions.
 Farm sentiment remains cautious, with input price volatility delaying purchasing decisions.
-The construction of the expanded 'Folig'-branded liquid foliar fertiliser facility is progressing to plan, with commissioning expected during the first half of calendar year 2024.
+The construction of the expanded 'Foliq'-branded liquid foliar fertiliser facility is progressing to plan, with commissioning expected during the first half of calendar year 2024.